 OEKO-TEX® STANDARD 100 Testing

-OEKO-TEX®’s independent test institutes use the comprehensive criteria catalog to test textile products, including related accessories such as buttons, for harmful substances.
+OEKO-TEX®’s independent test institutes use the standard’s criteria catalog to test textile products, including related accessories such as buttons, for harmful substances.

 The tests account for many regulated and non-regulated substances which may harm human health, including the ones restricted by the regulations and standards that we mentioned in the previous section.